-Lot 19 Cape Tribulation Road, Cape Kimberley is being sold with DA approval, house plans and guaranteed rainforest destruction.
+Lot 19 Cape Tribulation Road, Cape Kimberley is being sold with DA approval and house plans.

 147 different species of plants have been identified on this Daintree property.